usmankiani256/react-native-popup-alert/README.md

   // Call the PopupAlert Component on component mount useEffect(() => {
     showPopup({
-      type: 'unexpected',
-      autoDismiss: false,
+      icon: 'alert-circle', // Icon name from Material Community Icons
+      iconSize: 70, // Size of the icon in pixels
+      iconColor: 'orange', // Color of the icon
+      autoDismiss: 5, // Automatically dismiss the alert after provided seconds
-      title: 'Custom Alert',
+      title: 'Custom Alert', // Title of the alert
-      body: 'This is a custom alert for testing the Alert component',
+      body: 'This is a custom alert for testing the Alert component', // Body of the alert
       buttons: [
+        // Buttons for the alert
         {
           name: 'Okay',
-          onPress: () => showPopup(null),
+          onPress: () => {
+            showPopup(null)
+          },
         },
       ],
     })